12grapes/javascript-challenge/README.md

 ### Functional

 1. The assessment consists of 30 questions in total.
-2. The questions of the assessment should give two options for the answer.
+2. The questions of the assessment should give two options to choose from.
 Each of these options should be one of the provided answers (see `dimensions.js`).
 This is called [Ipsative testing](https://en.wikipedia.org/wiki/Ipsative).
 3. The Ipsative questions should be as the following example: